preference toml

 Practical Notes

-Keep the schema small enough that the agent can hold the whole thing in working memory.
+the schema stays small enough that the agent can hold the whole thing in working memory.

-Use hard constraints for known failure modes.
-Use weighted criteria for everything else.
+hard constraints cover known failure modes. weighted criteria cover everything else.

-If you want the model to check all the boxes, make the boxes literal.
+if the model is to check all the boxes, the boxes are made literal.

 Empirical Findings (Starfish Method)